 Tax law and policy, law and economics, SALT deduction, real & personal property taxes, wage and general income taxes, public benefits

 Knoll, Michael S., "On the Disparate Treatment of Business and Personal SALT Payments" (2018).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 1960.

 Economic Policy Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Public Economics Commons, Taxation Commons, Taxation-Federal Commons, Taxation-State and Local Commons